 In general, we are finding there is confusion regarding the shark situation in South Africa at present.

 A NEW AIR JAWS FOR SHARK WEEK 2019!

 There is at least some very good Great White shark news to be shared from South Africa!
 We have just wrapped up shooting a brand new Air Jaws show that will be screened on Discovery Channel’s 2019 Shark Week.
 It was filmed with our normal crew of Producer Jeff Kurr, Hosts Chris Fallows, Dr. Neil Hammerschlag, Alison Towner, and Dr. Enrico Gennari with cameramen Tony Sacco, Andy Brandy Casagrande & sound man Henau Marais.

 The entire show has been filmed in South Africa and we were successful in capturing extremely unique and equally fascinating Great white shark behaviour.
 Our filming and observation locations were in Plettenberg Bay and Mossel Bay but I am not going to give the game away just yet!

-Over the last 5 years we have been seeing a general eastwards shift of all bio mass up our coastline.
-A small seal colony located close to Plettenberg Bay has been growing over this time and with this the presence of Great white sharks has also been increasing.
-The number of sharks are still very limited and as such the situation is precarious but it is exciting to know that new things are happening.
+Over the last 5 years, we have been seeing a general eastwards shift of all biomass up our coastline.
+A small seal colony located close to Plettenberg Bay has been growing over this time and with this, the presence of Great white sharks has also been increasing.
+The number of sharks is still very limited and as such the situation is precarious but it is exciting to know that new things are happening.

 You’ll need to red flag watching this show … it will certainly bring something new to your thoughts about hunting Great White sharks and Cape Fur seal behaviour along with filming with new techniques & angles!